Navigating the Pitfalls of Active Learning Evaluation: A Systematic Framework for Meaningful Performance Assessment

 \section{Discussion and further observations}

-The results are interpreted based on the assumption that a QM performing on a similar level as random is not a drawback as long as it brings in other settings performance improvements over random queries.
-However, if a QM shows behavior leading to much worse behavior than random as Entropy does, or shows signs of the cold start problem we deem this as highly problematic.
-In these settings, one loses significant performance whilst paying a cost in computing and setup corresponding to AL. Therefore we used random queries as a baseline all QMs are compared to.\\ Based on this our recommendation for Core-Set is given for Self-SL and ST trainings.\\ To our knowledge, there exists to this date no `more principled' approach to combine the information about QMs obtained via multiple different experiments or just even a single experiment between two competing QMs if it is not clear that one QM always clearly outperforms the other.\\ Thus, we deem the development of approaches to extract the information captured in an "AL plot" as a crucial future research direction.
+The results are interpreted based on the assumption that a QM performing on a similar level as Random is not a drawback as long as it brings in other settings performance improvements over random queries.
+This mostly follows in line with the PPM as a performance metric but mostly focuses on the row that compares each QM with random queries.
+However, if a QM shows behavior leading to much worse behavior than random as Entropy does or shows signs of the cold start problem, we deem this as highly problematic.
+In these settings, one loses significant performance whilst paying a cost in computing and setup corresponding to AL. Therefore, we use random queries as a baseline for all QMs.\\ Based on this our recommendation for BADGE is given for Self-SL and ST trainings.\\ The main disadvantage of this approach is that absolute performance difference are not captured in this aggregated format.